mosip/documentation/docs/partner-management.md

 1. Partner Management Service
 1. Policy Management Service

+For an overview of role of partners in MOSIP refer [here](partners.md).

 ## Partner Management Service
 Provides various partner services like onboarding partners and providing partner data to other modules.
 The diagram below illustrates the relationship of this service to other MOSIP services.